MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cluster-node-virtual-machine-failed-state.md

 keywords:
 #Customer intent: As an Azure Kubernetes user, I want to troubleshoot why attach my node virtual machine is in a failed state so that I can successfully use my Azure Kubernetes Service (AKS) cluster.
 ---
-# Cluster node virtual machine in a failed state
+# Troubleshoot Azure Kubernetes Service node virtual machine in a failed state

 This article discusses how to troubleshoot a node virtual machine (VM) that's entered a failed state on your Microsoft Azure Kubernetes Service (AKS) cluster.